rodrivel/challenge-ml-frontend/README.md

 React app that exposes that let you perform a search, view a list of results and access a product detail.

+## Prerequisites

+It is necessary to first complete the [backend installation](https://github.com/rodrivel/challenge-ml-frontend/blob/main/README.md) so when the frontend app runs the backend API is ready to respond.

 ## Installation

 There are two ways of running the application.
 - conteinerized with docker.
 - locally with nodejs.

-The default port in both cases is 4000, so once the app is running you will be able to find it in your browser at [http://localhost:4000](localhost:4000).
+The default port in both cases is 4000, so once the app is running you will be able to find it in your browser at [localhost:4000](http://localhost:4000).

 ### Docker